 CCCP follows a school-wide curriculum developed by our teaching team.
 We believe that scaffolding students' learning year to year will lead our students to dive deeper into concepts and understanding.
+Each classroom focuses on themes surrounding the four units of learning: How We Live, Where We Live, How Things Work, and How Things Grow.
 As children transition between each classroom, their learning picks up where it left off; teachers are constantly communicating and tailoring the curriculum to meet the individual needs of our students.
 Children will be supervised by sight and sound at all times